Alesandro-Rodriguez/is5150-ar/README.md

 are primarily driven by other factors, such as team quality or opponent difficulty.
 By controlling for these variables, the analysis aims to estimate the true impact of coaching changes.

+## Project Organization

+- `/code` Scripts with prefixes (e.g., `01_import-data.py`,
+  `02_clean-data.py`) and functions in `/code/src`.
+- `/data` Simulated and real data, the latter not pushed.
+- `/figures` PNG images and plots.
+- `/output` Output from model runs, not pushed.
+- `/presentations` Presentation slides.
+- `/private` A catch-all folder for miscellaneous files, not pushed.
+- `/writing` Reports, posts, and case studies.
+- `/.venv` Hidden project library, not pushed.
+- `.gitignore` Hidden Git instructions file.
+- `.python-version` Hidden Python version for the reproducible environment.
+- `requirements.txt` Information on the reproducible environment.

 ## Reproducible Environment